shoa1b-dev/Tempooo.io/README.md

 # Tempooo.io
-a software which tell temperature of CPU and GPU and take necessary action
+A software which basically monitors your hardware and tell temperature of CPU and GPU and take necessary actions